California Child Support Guideline Review: 2016

 As of now the Judicial Council is out of compliance with state law in reviewing its Child Support Guidelines.
 The Judicial Council has announced an intent to begin its review process.
 Final product is not expected until 2017.
-Child Support Review began (In Secret) in January 2017 by a group that calls itself "Center for Support of Families" They gave private notice to certain groups to provide feedback 10 days prior to closing review in March 2017.
+Child Support Review began (In Secret) in January 2017 by a group that calls itself "Center for Support of Families".
+They gave private notice to certain groups to provide feedback 10 days prior to closing review in March 2017.

 On August 18, 2017, the California Judicial Council released the document SP17-05 that is an invitation for public comment on its review of California's Child Support Guidelines that is a report from the Center for the Support of Families that won the contract from the Judicial Council in January 2016.
-The public comment period ends on September 22, 2017.
+The public comment period ended on September 22, 2017.

 Background

 California has codified its Guideline in its Family Code sections 4050–4076.